New variants of Perfect Non-crossing Matchings: Monochromatic points in general position

-\begin{theorem} If $P$ is in general position, \MaxMaxM{} can be solved in $O(nh)$~time. \end{theorem} \begin{proof} The algorithm is similar to the \MinMinM{}, described in \cref{thm:generalmmM}, with two changes: the minimizations of $m_1,m_2$ are replaced by maximizations and for $m_1$ we consider edges $(v,w)$ with $v \in P \setminus \ch(P)$ and $w\in \ch(P)$.
-This suffices, due to \cref{lem:generalMaxMaxSol}.
-This reduces the time for finding $m_1$ to $O((n-h)h)$, by simply by comparing all $(n-h)h$ edges.
-Hence, the overall running time is reduced to $O(nh)$. \end{proof}
+\begin{proof} The algorithm is similar to the \MinMinM{}, described in \cref{thm:generalmmM}, with two changes: the minimizations of $m_1,m_2,m_{sol}$ are replaced by maximizations and for $m_1$ we consider edges $(v,w)$ with $v \in P \setminus \ch(P)$ and $w\in \ch(P)$.
+This is sufficient due to \cref{lem:generalMaxMaxSol}.
+This reduces the running time for finding $m_1$ to $O((n-h)h)$ by simply comparing the distances of all $(n-h)h$ pairs of points.
+Hence, the overall running time is reduced to $O((n - h)h + nh) = O(nh)$. \end{proof}

-\paragraph{Remarks in this section.} The case when a monochromatic edge is infeasible feels quite restricted.
-This hints the possibility of further improving the algorithms for \MinMinM{} and \MaxMaxM{} to $o(n^2)$-time.